 “What this means is that people who are already at greater risk for worse outcomes in relationships because of things like family background, disadvantage or individual vulnerabilities are also more likely to do any of the following: cohabit and not marry, cohabit before having clear, mutual plans to marry, or cohabit with a number of different partners over time,” Stanley and Rhoades assert.

 There is significant research showing that people learn from experiences and that experiences change people’s beliefs, so it’s no surprise that the experiences of couples who live together can change their beliefs about marriage.
 Consequently, Stanley and Rhoades believe that the increase in cohabitation, serial cohabitation and premarital cohabitation has led to consistent downward trends in the belief that marriage is special.

 Another concern is that cohabitation makes it harder to break up.

 “Because of the inertia of living together, some people get stuck longer than they otherwise would have in relationships they might have left or left sooner,” Stanley and Rhoades say.
 “We believe some people marry someone they would otherwise have left because cohabitation made it too hard to move on.
-While the increased risk can be modest, the prediction is consistently supported through numerous studies showing that those who live together before marriage report lower than average marital quality and are more likely to divorce.
+While the increased risk can be modest, numerous studies consistently show that those who live together before marriage report lower than average marital quality and are more likely to divorce.
 This is compounded by the fact that most couples slide into cohabiting rather than make a clear decision about what it means and what their futures may hold.”